High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

 We also need to determine the $\pi^+$ contamination.
 To do that, we need the number of $\pi^+$ and fraction of $\pi^+$ that are identified as protons ($\pi^+$ efficiency).
 We compared the A$_1$ ADCSUM spectrum from trigger type T$_3$ events (LH2 singles events, which include both protons and $\pi^+$) with that of the trigger type T$_5$ events (LH2 coincidence events, which have only protons).
 The difference in the spectra should represent the A$_1$ ADCSUM spectrum for the background $\pi^+$.
 When we compare the two A$_1$ ADCSUM spectra, we scale the A$_1$ ADCSUM spectrum for the singles events so that the two peaks match.
 Figure~\ref{fig:pions_shape} illustrates this procedure where the A$_1$ ADCSUM spectrum with trigger type T$_3$ events is compared with that of trigger type T$_5$ events.
 The peak of the A$_1$ ADCSUM spectrum from singles was scaled to match that of coincidence.
 The difference between the A$_1$ ADCSUM spectrum from the scaled singles and the coincidence spectrum should represent the A$_1$ ADCSUM spectrum for pions.
-Having determined the pion efficiency and proton inefficiency, the pion contamination is then calculated for each kinematics based on the A$_1$ ADCSUM spectrum.
+Having determined the pion efficiency and proton inefficiency, the pion contamination is then calculated for each kinematics based on the A$_1$ ADCSUM spectrum, i.e. the number of pions below the A$_1$ ADCSUM cut in the bottom panel of Fig.~\ref{fig:pions_shape} relative to the number of protons below the cut in the upper panel.

 For the proton inefficiency, we take the average values: 1.03\% at $Q^2$ = 2.64~GeV$^2$ and 1.88\% at $Q^2$ = 4.10~GeV$^2$.
 For $Q^2$ = 3.20~GeV$^2$, the average of these two values (1.45\%) was taken, which was consistent with the attempt to estimate the inefficiency from the proton singles data.
 Based on the scatter of the extracted efficiencies for different runs and different methods, we assign a 0.2\% scale uncertainty, 0.1\% random uncertainty, and no slope uncertainty for the A$_1$ PID efficiency.